 For example, at one point in the third book, Arthur and Lancelot are talking and Arthur says the following:

-These are clever insights, but overt.
-There’s no question what White’s trying to say in these passages.
+These are clever insights, but didactic.
+There’s no question what White’s trying to say in these passages, that the book is more or less a manifesto on how to solve war.
 This means you must understand or relate to his viewpoint to really appreciate The Once and Future King.

 d.
 Therefore, we can say that an important reason The Lord of The Rings has continued to be more influential is that it’s more subtle.
 You don’t necessarily have to understand Tolkien’s beliefs to enjoy Lord of the Rings, but you must understand White’s beliefs to enjoy The Once And Future King.